Know Your Rights

 - Document verbal conversations in writing – Summarize discussions as soon as possible.

-- Send follow-up emails to confirm verbal discussions – Create an official paper trail.
+- Send follow-up emails to confirm verbal discussions – Create an official paper trail and save all correspondence so that it can be accessed even if you are locked out of your employer’s email system.

 - Keep records of meetings and their outcomes – Note any agreements or next steps.